ccp-eva/btg2024/README.md

 conda install numpy
 conda install -c conda-forge opencv matplotlib
 ```
-4. Select conda virtual env **btg** as “Python interpreter”
+4. Select conda virtual env **btg** as "Python interpreter" (F1 with search function or ctrl + shift + p)

+#### Troubleshooting

+1. Conda not recognized in your terminal:

+    This may happen according to the way things were installed.
+You can either:

+    - reinstall VSCode using Anaconda Navigator and do the previous steps again

+    - OR use the Anaconda Prompt and enter:

+        ``` bash
+        conda create -n btg python=3.10
+        conda activate btg
+        conda install numpy
+        conda install -c conda-forge opencv matplotlib
+        ```
+        For Windows:
+        ``` bash
+        where python
+        ```
+        For MacOS and Linux:
+        ``` bash
+        which python
+        ```
-(F1 with search function or ctrl + shift + p)
+    Then, in VSCode, select "Select interpreter path..." in "Python interpreter" (F1 with search function or ctrl + shift + p) enter enter the path given by your previous command `where python` or `which python` from the Anaconda Prompt.

-##### Troubleshooting
+    - OR alternativly, try following [these instructions](https://stackoverflow.com/questions/64170551/visual-studio-code-vsc-not-able-to-recognize-conda-command)

-1. If conda is not recognized, try following (these instructions)[https://stackoverflow.com/questions/64170551/visual-studio-code-vsc-not-able-to-recognize-conda-command] or contact your IT support.
+    - OR contact your IT support.

 ### Sessions